csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

 ## Specificity

-It is often noted that it is important the keep specificity low at all times.
+It is often noted that it is important to keep specificity low at all times.
 This is certainly true, and is very good advice, but, as ever, it is a little more nuanced than that.
 What people really mean when they say this is that specificity should be well _managed at_ all times.
 That is to say, we should have consistency and very little difference between our selectors.

-In theory (although please, dear lord, do not do this), a project whose only selectors are IDs would have well managed specificity: the specificity would be universally high, but would at least all be equal and consistent.
+In theory (although please, dear lord, do not ever do this), a project whose only selectors are IDs would have well managed specificity: the specificity would be universally high, but would at least all be equal and consistent.

 When we talk about well managed specificity, we’re talking about [Specificity Graphs](http://csswizardry.com/2014/10/the-specificity-graph/) which are as flat